truenas/middleware/docs/userguide/freenas_quick.rst

 **8) Reset to factory defaults:** if you wish to delete **all** of the configuration changes made in the administrative GUI, select this option.
 Once the configuration is reset, the system will reboot.
-You will need to go to :menuselection:`Storage --> Volumes --> Auto Import Volume` to re-import your volume.
+You will need to go to :menuselection:`Storage --> Volumes --> Import Volume` to re-import your volume.

 **9) Shell:** enters a shell in order to run FreeBSD commands.
 To leave the shell, type :command:`exit`.

 **10) System Update:** if any system updates are available, they will automatically be downloaded and applied.
 The functionality is the same as described in
-:ref:`Updating Between Major Releases`, except that the updates will be applied immediately for the currently selected train and access to the GUI is not required.
+:ref:`Updating Between Releases`, except that the updates will be applied immediately for the currently selected train and access to the GUI is not required.

 **11) Reboot:** reboots the system.